5 Travel Lessons I Learned The Hard Way (& How to Avoid Them)

 2. Never leave your belongings unattended.

 Can I even count all of the different countries I’ve had items stolen in?
-Italy, Thailand, Germany, Sri Lanka… the list continues.
+Italy, Thailand, Germany, Sri Lanka, Colombia, Romania… the list continues.
 However, by far the most traumatic experience Daniel and I have had happened on a public beach in Oman.

-On our weekend trip to neighboring Oman, we falsely assumed that the country was just as safe and left our camp site up on the public beach while we left for the day.
+On our weekend trip to neighboring Oman, we falsely assumed that the country was just as safe and left our tent set up on the public beach while we left for the day.
 Friday and Saturday went smoothly, but Sunday was a wake up call.

 We left our site at 6am for our scuba trip and didn’t return until 10pm that night.
 As soon as we pulled into the lot, I could tell that something wasn’t right.
 And that something was that EVERYTHING had been taken.